Post box: Europe

+Edward VII Pillar Box, Arran Quay, Dublin.
+There are old British post boxes from the British era still in used but are painted green.

 Asia

 The post box arrived in the late 19th century Hong Kong and were made of wood.
 In the 1890s, metal pillar box appeared in Hong Kong and remained in use until the late 1990s.
 From the 1890s to 1997 the boxes were painted red and after 1997 were painted green.